-Teachers/Instructional Staff/Counselors in Grant County Schools have the right to: • Be
+Teachers/Instructional Staff/Counselors in Grant County Schools have the right to:

-- The support and cooperation of fellow teachers and administrators. - Expect cooperation from parents in managing student social, behavioral, and academic development.
-Take appropriate action when students misbehave. - Work in a positive learning environment. - Take necessary and reasonable action to protect their own or student's person or property.
-Expect a safe, respectful and orderly environment.
+- Be involved in formulation of expectations, procedures and policies relating to student behavior. - Expect that students will try to follow reasonable directives and complete assignments. - Freedom from verbal abuse and physical harm. - The support and cooperation of fellow teachers and administrators. - Expect cooperation of fellow teachers and administrators - Expect cooperation from parents in managing students' social, behavior and academic development. - Take appropriate action when students misbehave. - Work in a positive learning environment. - Take necessary and reasonable action to protect their own or student's person or property - Expect a safe, respectful and orderly environment.

-Teachers/Instructional Staff/Counselors in Grant County Schools have the responsibility to: • Present content using research-based strategies to engage students in learning. • Assist students to demonstrate learning through a balanced assessment system. • Engage students in extension/intervention based on individual needs.
+Teachers/Instructional Staff/Counselors in Grant County Schools have the responsibility to:

-- Plan instruction that meets the diverse needs of students. - Clearly and consistently define learning environments and school academic and behavior expectations.
-Recognize appropriate behavior and good work ethic - Teach and reteach behavior expectations. - Maintain safe, respectful, responsible and orderly learning environments that are free from weapons Exhibit respect for the individual rights of students and parents. - Cooperate and collaborate with school personnel and parents. - Treat each student in a respectful, fair and consistent manner. - Enforce rules and regulations of the Board of Education. - · Maintain accurate records.
+Present content using research-based strategies to engage students in learning.

-- Follow the professional code of ethics. - Maintain confidentiality of students and family personal and sensitive information.
+- Assist students to demonstrate learning through a balanced assessment system. - Engage students in extension/intervention based on individual needs. - Plan instruction that meets the diverse needs of students. - Clearly and consistently define learning environments and school academic and behavior expectations, recognize appropriate behavior and good work ethic. - Teach and reteach behavior expectations. - Maintain safe, respectful, responsible and orderly learning environments that are free from weapons. - Exhibit respect for the individual rights of students and parents. - Cooperate and collaborate with school personnel and parents. - Treat each student in a respectful, fair and consistent manner. - Enforce rules and regulations of the Board of Education. - Maintain accurate records. - Follow the professional code of ethics. - Maintain confidentiality of students and family personal and sensitive information.

-PRINCIPAL/ADMINISTRATOR RIGHTS AND RESPONSIBILITIES
+PRINCIPAL/ADMINISTRATORS RIGHTS AND RESPONSIBILITIES